g2archie/UNet-MRI-Reconstruction/README.md

 conda activate python3.7
 python train.py
 ```
-or modify the bash script train.sh to activate your virtual environment then run the training so that you can type
+alternatively, modify the bash script train.sh to activate your virtual environment then run the training so that you can type
 ```
 sudo ./train.sh
 ```